-We are committed to diversity and equality, and are dedicated to empowering people to develop professionally and personally.
+• We remain fully committed to diversity and equality, and are dedicated to empowering people to develop both professionally and personally.
 We believe in open and fair communication with employees and, during the year, delivered this through a combination of all employee briefings, regular team meetings and regular performance management discussions.